andrei-pmbcn/faith/src/encounter/README.md

 TODO effect initiative (set initiative 300 for additive, initiative 400 for multiplicative, initiative 100 for interrupt effects that are additive, initiative 200 for interrupt effects that are multiplicative etc);
-TODO encounter visibilities (whether characters' actions are known, etc.)
-TODO prop.side1, prop.side2, prop.side0 - the value of that property
+TODO XX prop.side1, prop.side2, prop.side0 - the value of that property
 related to a given side; e.g. research.side1 and (for neutral characters) probing.side1 and conviction.side1.
-Effects also have a "propSide" element that determines whether to affect 'side1', 'side2' , 'side0' (absolute), the 'opponent' side or the 'friendly' side (relative).
+XX
+TODO ruleset-specific attributes, e.g. stating whether items are owned by characters or belong to a side-specific pool from which any character on that side may freely use or equip them
 TODO inside encounters, option to truncate decimals of float values to e.g. 0, 2 or 3 decimal points
 TODO check all links